CAV-Research-Lab/Safe-Reinforcement-Learning-using-Symbolic-Logical-Programming-for-Autonomous-Highway-Driving/README.md

 achieves faster convergence during training and exhibits better generalizability to new driving scenarios compared to traditional DRL methods.

+## Video results
+The following video show the performance of the autonomous vehicle in the highway scenario.
+The results show that not only is the driving completely safe, but also it is efficient.
+You can see the result in this [video link](https://github.com/CAV-Research-Lab/Safe-Reinforcement-Learning-using-Symbolic-Logical-Programming-for-Autonomous-Highway-Driving/blob/main/videos/results_June6%2C2023.webm).

 ## How to Run:
 All of the codes were verified on Ubuntu 20.04 (you may need to note the installation processes when using different Operating Systems):